Two young adults win a self-contained bike touring set-up and will participate in an Adventure Cycling Leadership Training Course

 “A key reason we were able to create this scholarship is because our members and donors want to ensure that the next generation learns to love bicycle touring,” said executive director Jim Sayer.

-Jocelyn Munoz from Los Angeles, CA and Adam Balfour from Merritt, NC were chosen out of 52 outstanding applications, which came from all over the United States and even beyond.
+Jocelyn Munoz from Los Angeles, CA was chosen out of 52 outstanding applications, which came from all over the United States and even beyond.
 “The Leadership Training Course will add to my ‘leadership skills file’ and can be applied to the new bicycle touring adventure program I am introducing to the Rec (Recreation Department at UCSC),” said Jocelyn, who is currently a Trip Leader in the University of Santa Cruz Recreation Department.

-Through their scholarships, both Jocelyn and Adam have chosen to attend Adventure Cycling’s Leadership Training Course in Eugene, OR this May, where they will learn about the philosophy of leadership and how it applies to self-contained and supported bicycle tours.
-They will spend 4 days with road-savvy leaders exploring the dynamics of outdoor leadership, the hows and whys of group motivation, and successful conflict resolution.
-They’ll also learn bicycle repair, camping how-tos, food preparation, chore rotation, cycling safety, and more.
+Through the scholarship, Jocelyn has chosen to attend Adventure Cycling’s Leadership Training Course in Eugene, OR this May, where she will learn about the philosophy of leadership and how it applies to self-contained and supported bicycle tours.
+She will spend 4 days with road-savvy leaders exploring the dynamics of outdoor leadership, the hows and whys of group motivation, and successful conflict resolution.
+She’ll also learn bicycle repair, camping how-tos, food preparation, chore rotation, cycling safety, and more.

 Thanks to the generous support of Koga, each winner is getting a fully-loaded Traveller bicycle, a robust trekking bike for long and short bike trips.
 Each will also receive panniers donated by Arkel, racks from Old Man Mountain, and self-contained bike touring equipment (tents, sleeping bags and pads) from Big Agnes.
 Bike Flights has also generously donated bike-shipping services.
 Each scholarship also covers their airfare and the cost of the course, which includes meals and accommodations.
 The program is also made possible through the generous support of Adventure Cycling’s members.

-Learn more about the winners, their outreach plans after the Training Course, and the program read our most recent tours blog.
+Learn more about the winner, her outreach plans after the Training Course, and the program read our most recent tours blog.

 For more information about 2015 Young Adult Bike Travel Scholarship program, visit us at on-line.